JustAzul/web-scrapper-stdio/README.md

-## Web Scrapper Service (MCP Stdin/Stdout, Markdown Output)
+## Web Scrapper Service (MCP Stdin/Stdout)

-This project is a Python-based web scrapper that extracts primary text content from web pages, outputting Markdown via a simple stdio/JSON-RPC interface.
+This project is a Python-based web scrapper that extracts primary text content from web pages, outputting Markdown by default via a simple stdio/JSON-RPC interface.
 It is designed as an MCP (Model Context Protocol) server for seamless AI model interaction.

 - **Core scraping logic:** `src/scraper/`
 - **MCP server entrypoint:** `src/mcp_server.py`